 The Resolution Act contains requirements for, inter alia, the establishment of recovery plans and resolution plans.
 It also gives the NDO the right to require that a credit institution removes obstacles preventing resolution, such as requiring the credit institution to limit its largest or total exposures, dispose of certain assets and terminate certain business operations, or the development of certain services and products.
-The NDO, with the SFSA, also has the power to decide on the minimum amount of bail-in debt (i.e., the debt possible to write-down or convert into capital) that a credit institution must have in relation to its total debt and capital base.
-Furthermore, in relation to certain qualified debt constituting securities issued by a credit institution subject to foreign law, credit institutions are required to include bail-in clauses.
+The NDO, with the SFSA, also has the power to decide on the minimum amount of bail-in debt (i.e., the debt possible to write-down or convert into capital) that a credit institution must have in relation to its total risk exposure amount under Article 92 of the CRR and the total exposure amount under Article 429 and 429a of the CRR (leverage ratio).
+Furthermore, in relation to certain qualified debt and securities issued by a credit institution and that are subject to the laws of a jurisdiction outside the EEA, credit institutions are as a main rule required to include bail-in clauses.